sachingupta/RxJS-playpen/README.md

 - An operator is a function that allows us to perform certain actions on events executed by observables.
 - You can import operators from 'rxjs/operators'.
 To use an operator, pass it into the .pipe method of an observable.
-- interval(100), creates an observable that emits sequential numbers every specified interval (milliseconds by default) of time, starting from 0.
+- **interval(100)**, creates an observable that emits sequential numbers every specified interval (milliseconds by default) of time, starting from 0.
-- takeUntil : is an operator that attaches itself to an observable stream and takes values from that stream until the observable that’s passed in as an argument emits a value.
+- **takeUntil** : is an operator that attaches itself to an observable stream and takes values from that stream until the observable that’s passed in as an argument emits a value.
-- The of constructor allows for the easy creation of an observable out of a known data source.
+- The **of** constructor allows for the easy creation of an observable out of a known data source.
 It takes any number of arguments and returns an observable containing each argument as a separate event.
+- The **tap** operator is a unique case that doesn’t manipulate the stream’s values directly but allows a developer to tap into the stream and debug it.
+- **filter** allows a stream to be picky about what values are allowed.

 ```Javascript
 export function ThrottleExample() {